 I wonder if you can guess what TV show Paddy Power got their idea for the beat the drop promotion from?
 The idea here is you start off with your pot of money and then work backwards by answering questions and choosing how much of your pot you risk on each answer.
 It is kind of like betting in reverse, you start off with the maximum winnings and then choose how much you give away depending on how confident you are of your answers.

-All customers, new and existing, will get one free go for the biggest pot .
-This gives you a starting pot of £1,000,000.
-You then have to answer 20 questions, each round gives you a choice between two questions to answer, as you can see in the examples below.
+All new customers will get unlimited goes for 30 days (you can only play one game at a time, each time a game finishes you can re-enter if within the thirty days).
+This gives you a starting pot of £1,000.
+You then have to answer 10 questions, each round gives you a choice between two questions to answer, as you can see in the examples below.